-|Correlation Genotype-phenotype in Cystic Fibrosis According to Registry Center of Cystic Fibrosis|
+|Genotype-Phenotype Correlation for Cystic Fibrosis According to Registry Center of Cystic Fibrosis|

 |Mandana Rafeey1, Morteza Jabarpoor-Bonyadi2, Leila Vahedi3|

 |1Department of Gastroenterology, Tabriz Children’s Hospital, Liver and Gastrointestinal Diseases Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

-3Research of Medical Genetics, Liver and Gastrointestinal Disease Research Centre, Tabriz University of Medical Sciences, Tabriz, Iran
+3Department of Medical Genetics, Liver and Gastrointestinal Diseases Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 1351 times

 Downloaded : 1067 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|